-- Add to Pickl-It and close the lid.
-Add airlock with water and ferment at room temperature for 3 to 4 hours in 3⁄4 Liter Pickl-It with airlock away from direct light.
+- Add to any 3/4 liter anaerobic vessel you have ( I use Pickl-its, The Boss Pickler and The Probiotic Jar) and close the lid.
+Add airlock with water and ferment at room temperature for 3 to 4 hours in 3⁄4 Liter anaerobic jar with airlock away from direct light.
 Move to fridge.

 Affiliate links are used where appropriate, which allow me to earn a small commission on your sale.
 This does not affect your price at all and is a cost of doing business for the affiliate companies.
 The monies earned from those commissions are like a tip at a restaurant and help support the maintenance of the website and free content.
 Thank you!

 Lydia Joy Shatney is a certified Nutritional Therapist Practitioner through the Nutritional Therapy Association.
 Additionally, she is the chapter leader for the Weston A. Price Foundation in Delaware County, Pa.
 (Find the group here on Facebook).
 Lydia is also a member of the Nourished Living Network.
 Lydia founded Divine Health in March of 2010.
 You can find Lydia on Facebook, Twitter & Pinterest.

 Lydia offers specialized step by step counseling to transform your health.
 Personalized consultations to suit your specific needs are offered via phone, Skype or in person.
 Lydia offers a variety of packages offered to suit your individual needs.
 Contact Lydia today for your free initial consult and to learn more about what she has to offer you!